 Speculation, timing the market, is taking more risk but the potential to outperform the market means the potential of bigger returns.
 Can you afford to lose money on an investment?

 Timing the market also costs you money, even if you don’t lose money.
-Every time you buy a stock and every time you sell a stock, it costs you money because brokerages charge clients for that.
+Every time you buy and sell a stock, it costs you money because brokerages charge clients for that.

 We don’t want your personal finances to be exciting.
 We want them to be nice and boring, just chilling in the background of your life, doing their thing.
 Making you a little richer every day.
 Buy and hold.
 Set it and forget it.
 Just say no to timing the market.